The Lake District

 Wave goodbye to city stresses, welcome to Waternook and The Great Barn, your haven of luxury and Hygge for the week.

 Nestled at the foot of Hallin Fell in The Lake District guests at Waternook and The Great Barn enjoy a sublime, secluded setting on our private 26 acre estate with over half a mile of uninterrupted lake frontage and boathouse and jetty – perfect for that romantic Hygge moment, perfect to ease the mind, rest the soul and unshackle modern day pressures.
 Forget the breath-taking panoramic lake and mountain views for a moment and step inside.
 Both 17th Century properties , Waternook and The Great Barn combine sleek sophisticated interior styling and perfectionist attention to detail with all the Hygge essentials ranging from: open log fires with big comfy sofas; a private cinema – perfect for cozying up with family; lounges, reading rooms and outdoor terraces; a Spa and Wellness Sanctuary with outdoor lake view hot tub, bar and Laconium; yoga infinity terrace; and mood lighting throughout.
 And when it comes to the end of the day sink into your Vi-Spring Elite mattress and handmade “And So To Bed” frame and wake up to lake and mountain views – who knows you may even see some of Ullswater’s rare beasts including: Red Squirrel, Peregrine Falcon, Pied Flycatchers, Redstarts, Wood Warblers, Arctic Char, Schelley or perhaps one of England’s last surviving herd of Red Deer – their bloodline dates back to 1066 and the times of William the Conqueror.
 Detox your mind and your body and enjoy the company of your loved ones.
 Waternook is Hygge.
-Let us arrange for one of our experienced and knowledgable professionals to come in and create a truly unique session for you built with one result in mind - to get you back to being you again.
+We can put you in touch with an experienced and knowledgable professional who can come in and create a truly unique session for you built with one result in mind - to get you back to being you again.
 The sessions can be a one off or we can arrange for sessions every day of your stay and they can focus on yoga, Wellness, meditation, mindfulness and nutrition.
-We have a luxury concierge range waiting for you.
 Hygge starts at Waternook.

 However you decide to enjoy Ullswater and The Lake District you are certainly spoilt for choice, there is certainly no finer place than to escape to, and if you would like us to create a bespoke and memorable experience for you please contact us.